 Is there a HIPAA certification for cloud storage?

 No, there is nothing like HIPAA certified cloud storage.
-So far HIPAA does not have any official certification that confirms a cloud provider as being HIPAA compliant.
+So far HIPAA does not have any official certification that confirms a cloud service provider as being HIPAA compliant.
 So, what most cloud providers do is to align themselves with security programs that satisfy the HIPAA security rules.
 Some of these programs include NIST 800-53 and FedRAMP.
 These are the standards you need to look out for when seeking HIPAA compliant cloud storage providers.

 The best HIPAA compliant cloud storage services